-Q ALGARVE The southern region of Portugal, the Algarve, is one of the best regions to visit in Portugal.
+The southern region of Portugal, the Algarve, is one of the best regions to visit in Portugal with more than 133 beaches for you to discover!
 Stunning nature landscapes and long stretches of fine golden sand and scenic rolling grasslands but also ancient port towns such as Faro and Lagos and an inland gem of a town, Tavira.

 Faro, the capital of the Algarve region is the largest among them.
 It features scenic old town, picturesque marina; ornate parks and plazas, kinetic atmosphere, and a wealth of food & drink options.
 Don't miss the old town's cobblestone alleys with its many museums, houses of worship, cafes, and stores selling ceramics.
 Also note that Faro boasts great beaches for you to combine sun-basking and site-seeing.

 Another stop in the Algarve must be Lagos, which offers stunning beaches.
 These are the postcard beaches you see when you see or think of the Algarve.
 Check out the photo below if you don't believe me!
 One of the most popular sites is the Age of Discovery's marine excursions, lying along the Bensafrim River.
 It's here that you will uncover a hilly townscape with a maze of beautifully cobblestone streets.

+ALGARVE'S INSIDER TIPS

+Rent a Car

+Public transport in the Algarve can be limited, so renting a car with Discover Cars will allow you to explore off-the-beatenpath destinations like the Monchique Mountains or the Cape of St. Vincent, the southwesternmost point of mainland Europe.

+Local Cuisine

+Don't miss the Algarve's fresh seafood, especially cataplana (a seafood stew) and sardinhas assadas (grilled sardines).
+Visit a local market, like the one in Olhão, for a taste of regional specialties, and pair your meals with Algarvian wines.

+Hidden Beaches

+After your Kayak Tour at the Bengavil Caves, head to a couple of hidden beaches.
+While Praia da Rocha and Praia Dona Ana are famous, look for hidden gems like Praia do Amado for surfers or Praia da Marinha, known for its dramatic cliffs and azure waters.
+Get there early for a peaceful experience and the best spots for sunbathing or photography.

+Epic Sunset

+The most epic sunset can be found at Sagres Fortress.
+Tour the fort and about 45 minutes before sunset, set up a picnic with wine and enjoy the waves crashing on the cliffs below and seagulls in the distance.

+TOP5 THINGS TO DO IN ALGARVE

 BENAGIL SEA CAVE

-Discover the beauty of the Benagil Caves from the water on this guided kayaking tour.
-Paddle along wild beaches and admire fantastical limestone formations that have been sculpted by the sea.
-Learn More

-2 atv tour
+2 ATV TOUR

 Head off-the-beaten-track on this exhilarating quad bike tour experience in Algarve.
 Ride your quad on gravel roads, mountain tracks and rocky paths as you feel the thrill of adrenaline.
+Learn More

-Learn More DAY TRIP TO PONTA DA PIEDADE, AND SAGRES LIGHTHOUSE Discover the Algarve with a private day tour.
+DAY TRIP TO PONTA DA PIEDADE, AND SAGRES LIGHTHOUSE

+Discover the Algarve with a private day tour.
 Visit the end of the Iberian Peninsula and enjoy a boat ride through the rock formations in Ponta da Piedade, and go to Lagos Old Town.
+Learn More

-Learn More TANDEM SKYDIVING ADVENTURE Free fall from up to 15,000 feet on a thrilling tandem skydive perfect for first timers.
+TANDEM SKYDIVING ADVENTURE

+Free fall from up to 15,000 feet on a thrilling tandem skydive perfect for first timers.
 Jump with a professional instructor and get stunning views of the Algarve and coastal towns and villages as you fall back to earth.
+Learn More

-Learn More DOLPHIN WATCHING & 2 ISLANDS TOUR e D Explore the stunning coastline of the Ria Formosa Natural Park and watch dolphins in the Atlantic Ocean on this half-day tour.
+DOLPHIN WATCHING & 2 ISLANDS TOUR

+Explore the stunning coastline of the Ria Formosa Natural Park and watch dolphins in the Atlantic Ocean on this half-day tour.
 Discover 2 of Ria Formosa's islands: Farol Island and Deserta Island.
 Learn More